General

 Your chosen training organisation may also require you to hold a Medical Certificate before you start flight training.

-For a UK Part-FCL PPL, the minimum is a UK Part-Med Class 2 Medical Certificate can be obtained following a medical assessment conducted an AeroMedical Examiner (AME).
+For a UK Part-FCL PPL, the minimum is a UK Part-Med Class 2 Medical Certificate which can be obtained following a medical assessment conducted by an AeroMedical Examiner (AME).

-For a UK Part-FCL CPL or MPL, the minimum is a UK Part-Med Class 1 Medical Certificate can be obtained following a medical assessment conducted an AeroMedical Examiner (AME).
+For a UK Part-FCL CPL or MPL, the minimum is a UK Part-Med Class 1 Medical Certificate which can be obtained following a medical assessment conducted by an AeroMedical Examiner (AME).

 UK Part-Med LAPL Medical Certificates